preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/layout/index.rst

 .. image:: publishing-click-work-area-new.png

-You work with the layout in a similar way to Page Types.
+You work with the layout in a similar way to page types.
 You can use all sections and blocks available.

-Start by adding a section layout, just like you would do when working with a Page Type.
+Start by adding a section layout, just like you would do when working with a page type.

 .. image:: publishing-click-work-area-section-new.png